orempel/twiboot/README.md

 - write the internal eeprom (byte wise)
 - exit the bootloader and start the application

-As a compile time option twiboot can output its state with two LEDs.
+As a compile time option (LED_SUPPORT) twiboot can output its state with two LEDs.
 One LED will flash with a frequency of 20Hz while twiboot is active (including boot wait time).
 A second LED will flash when the bootloader is addressed on the TWI/I2C bus.